 Treaty Suicide Prevention (LTSP) has been helping out all of Limerick since 2018, and now they are continuing their work even during the darkest times.
 Pictured above are Ronald Collins, Marion McGuane and Matt Collins of Limerick Treaty Suicide Prevention.
 Picture: Richard Lynch/ilovelimerick

-How Limerick Treaty Suicide Prevention has protected citizens across the county since 2018
+Limerick Treaty Suicide Prevention has protected citizens since 2018

 By I Love Limerick Correspondent Sophia DiBattista

 Since August 2018, Limerick Treaty Suicide Prevention has been protecting people and patrolling bridges.
-Now with 40 members, LTSP is continuing to grow and anyone can help them expand.
+Now with 40 members, LTSP is continuing to grow and looking to the people of Limerick to help them expand their operations.

 Limerick Treaty Suicide Prevention (LTSP) was established in August 2018 with only 6 members to their name.
 Aoife O Halloran, LTSP’s Social Media Manager, and Matt Collins, Chairman of LTSP talked about the organisation and how it has developed, overcoming obstacles put in its path.
 A lot of Limerick Treaty Suicide Prevention’s challenges revolve around finances and the lack of equipment they have.
 Aoife and Matt described this by saying, “We are still facing the same challenges we were back in August 2017.”